eSC2/LadderSizeCalc/DesignDocument.md

 Web-Based Calculator for Height Safety Products

-The calculator needs to be able to CALCULATE A LADDER DIMENSION based on INPUT FROM USER, in ACCORDANCE & COMPLIES TO AUSTRALIAN STANDARD, by height, width and pitch.
-It will then recommend user which TYPE OF LADDER is best suitable complete with RESULT DIMENSIONS SHOWN as well as IMAGES CORRESPONDING to it.
-A simple GUIDELINE FROM AUSTRALIAN STANDARD will be available on site as a checklist.
+The calculator needs to be able to CALCULATE A LADDER DIMENSION based on INPUT FROM USER.
+The result has to be in ACCORDANCE/COMPLIES TO AUSTRALIAN STANDARD.
+User input is limited to height, width and pitch.
+A guideline of different types of ladder and required input will be available.
+Calculator result with DIMENSIONS will be shown as well as IMAGES CORRESPONDING to it.

 Ladder type involved includes RUNG LADDER, STEP LADDER and STAIR.

-The calculator needs to be EXPENDIBLE where future implementations can be done in accordance to user's need.
+The calculator needs to be EXPANDIBLE for future implementations in accordance to user's need.

 /////////////////////////////////